The Mystery of Christ

 (From “Real Interviews With Good People Who Left Religion“)

-Thank you for featuring a quote from my blog post “Real Interviews with Good People Who Left Relgion.”
+1. Thank you for featuring a quote from my blog post “Real Interviews with Good People Who Left Relgion.”
 Thank you for your work!

 You are welcome, Jamila.
 I find your blog post helpful and timely as it is relevant to my blog post.
 I decided to share the quote from your blog post as it gives an insight into why some people refrain from organised religions for the sake of their own well-being.
 Peace and blessings.

-4. Stephanie Jill Rudd
+2. Stephanie Jill Rudd says:

 I do agree.
 I so wish people could get over the fear factor, so that they could enjoy life and God.